 The most annoying bit is that I let it get to me.
 Why should I care?
 I’m Big Noel.
-I shouldn't give a rats if people with ‘real jobs’ think I spend my days sleeping in, watching Oprah and putting out the washing.
+Whether I'm working from home or not, I shouldn't give a rats if people with ‘real jobs’ think I spend my days sleeping in, watching Oprah and putting out the washing.

 So why do I feel pressure to get an office with a Herman Miller chair and a brushed steel logo sitting above a polished granite benchtop with fresh cut flowers and the latest edition of Fortune magazine?

 Do I really need thick-rimmed glasses, a tailored suit, an iPhone and a Gucci compendium to feel good about myself?

 Just between us, my angst must relate to deep down insecurity within me about my choices.

 But all a bloke wants at the end of the day is a little R.E.S.P.E.C.T.
 That could be why every now and then I find myself scanning the jobs boards wondering if I’m missing out on a respectable, cushy corporate job somewhere with the latest BlackBerry and a corporate gym.